 All events and programs are free and open to the public.

 Launch party to introduce the author and programming events.
-Meet this year’s author Andy Weir, buy or bring your copy of the book for an autograph and join us for an always delightful evening as he shares his background and insights.
+Meet this year’s author Anthony Marra, buy or bring your copy of the book for an autograph and join us for a delightful evening as he shares his background and insights.

 Book Passage – 51 Tamal Vista Blvd., Corte Madera

 Author Anthony Marra will be joined by KQED host and author Michael Krasny in a discussion of his novel at this special culminating event.
 Presented in conjunction with the Dominican University of California Institute for Leadership Studies/Book Passage Spring Leadership Lecture Series.